MARCH 2026 · 10 MIN READ

 What the report must contain

 A PCI DSS-compliant penetration test report must document the scope of testing, methodology used, all findings with severity ratings, evidence of exploitation, remediation guidance, and confirmation that critical and high findings have been retested after remediation.
-This is the same structure we use for all our security assessment reports.
+This is the same evidence-led structure our team uses for every security assessment report.

 Common PCI DSS gaps in Rwandan institutions

-From our experience working with financial institutions in the region, the most common PCI DSS gaps we encounter are:
+From our work with financial institutions across the region, the most common PCI DSS gaps we encounter are:

 • Undefined CDE scope: the cardholder data environment is not clearly defined, which means segmentation is weak or nonexistent, and the entire corporate network ends up in scope